hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 _[Must Support](general-requirements.html#must-support-and-obligation)_ is used to indicate the elements and extensions that form the minimum requirements of AU Core.
 Labelling an element _Must Support_ means that systems that produce or consume resources are to provide support for the element in some meaningful way.
 The FHIR standard does not define exactly what 'meaningful' support for an element means, but indicates that a profile needs to make clear exactly what kind of support is required when an element is labelled as _Must Support_.

 When defining the meaning of _Must Support_ in AU Core:
-* [Profile only support](general-requirements.html#profile-only-support) is defined in narrative in the IG (e.g. [Missing Data](general-requirements.html#missing-data) requirements)
+* [Profile Only Support](general-requirements.html#profile-only-support) is defined in narrative in the IG (e.g. [Missing Data](general-requirements.html#missing-data) requirements)
 * [Profile Support + Interaction Support](general-requirements.html#profile-support--interaction-support) is defined in:
   * narrative in the IG (e.g. [Missing Data](general-requirements.html#missing-data) requirements)
-  * the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on each supported element in a profile
+  * the [obligation extension](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on each supported element in a profile, identifying the support expectations for AU Core actors
   * narrative qualification of element obligations present in the profile specific implementation guidance

 See [Must Support and Obligation](general-requirements.html#must-support-and-obligation) for a detailed description of how this is applied in AU Core.

 #### Actor Approach
-AU Core Actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
+AU Core actors are defined to describe the specific sets of functionality supported by systems that play a role in AU Core data exchange.
 Each actor is defined by:
 * an actor definition that includes reference to support expectations (narrative conformance requirements and capability statements)
 * a capability statement that describes the requirements for the system and resource support